-A total of 67.5 hours (5% of the program hours) is the maximum hours for students may miss.
-At the point a student misses this time, they will be exited from the program.
+A total of 67.5 hours (5% of the program hours) is the maximum hours that students may miss throughout the entire program.
+At the point a student misses this amount of time, they will be withdrawn from the program.
 This time is not to be considered vacation or PTO time, but rather used for emergencies that may arise during the program.
 LTC employs a Student Retention Specialist who works with students and faculty to track attendance, assists in developing strategies to improve attendance, and coordinates make-up time per the LTC make-up policy.
 Students may be eligible and approved to apply some excused absences for hours missed by way of a make-up time, a \$25 fee will be applied.

-- Absenteeism of 20 hours requires meeting and written counseling with Instructor, HSE Coordinator is made aware. - Absenteeism of 30 hours requires meeting and written counseling with Instructor and HSE Coordinator. - Absenteeism of 40 hours requires meeting with Retention Specialist and HSE Coordinator. - Absenteeism of 47 hours requires Student Intervention Team (SIT) meeting to find an intervention that will lead to success.
+- Absenteeism of 20 hours requires meeting and written counseling with Instructor; HSE Coordinator is made aware. - Absenteeism of 30 hours requires meeting and written counseling with Instructor and HSE Department Coordinator. - Absenteeism of 40 hours requires meeting with Retention Specialist and HSE Department Coordinator. - Absenteeism of 47 hours requires Student Intervention Team (SIT) meeting to find an intervention that will lead to success.
 This may include a referral to the Retention Specialist.

 Lake Technical College does not want students to attend class or clinical when injured, ill or altered mental state.
 Doing so may be a detriment to the student, patients, fellow classmates, faculty, and other staff.
-The faculty reserves the right to dismiss a student early from class or clinical if they feel the student is not able to perform the expected tasks due to his/her injury or illness or behaviors.
-If any absences during the course of the program are a result of an illness or injury, the student may not return to class/clinical until they are cleared - in writing - to return to class/clinical with no restrictions by a licensed independent practitioner (MD, PA or ARNP).
+The faculty reserves the right to dismiss a student early from class or clinical if they feel the student is not able to perform the expected tasks due to his/her injury or illness, physical/mental state or behaviors.
+If any absences during the course of the program are a result of an illness, or injury, the student may not return to class/clinical until they are cleared - in writing - to return to class/clinical with no restrictions by a licensed independent practitioner (MD, PA or ARNP).
+ALL injuries will require clearance in writing from a physician.
 The HSE coordinator may use their discretion as to whether or not an illness will require physician clearance.